LBeaudoux/iso639/README.md

 Lang(name='Dari', pt1='', pt2b='', pt2t='', pt3='prs', pt5='')]
 ```

-When an invalid argument is passed to `Lang`, an `InvalidLanguageValue` exception is raised.
+When an invalid language value is passed to `Lang`, an `InvalidLanguageValue` exception is raised.
 ```python
 >>> from iso639.exceptions import InvalidLanguageValue
 >>> try: